1Copenut/homelab-learning/builds/proxmox-server-1.md

 # Parts list for Proxmox server 1
+I built this server initially in February 2020, but have been upgrading the power supply, motherboard, and adding a redundant boot disk in August, 2022.

 ### Case
 * Cooler Master MasterBox NR400 Micro-ATX Tower with Front Mesh Ventilation